MNL48: 2022–2023: No Way Man and P-Pop Rise

-On July 15, A total of 18 P-POP acts including MNL48 joined forces for the first-ever Tugatog: Filipino Music Festival, at the SM Mall of Asia Arena in Pasay City.
+On July 15, a total of 18 P-POP acts including MNL48 joined forces for the first-ever Tugatog: Filipino Music Festival, at the SM Mall of Asia Arena in Pasay City.
 This music festival was produced by Ant Savvy Creatives, Inc. and co-presented by KUMU, realme, and powered by Ulam Mama.
-The line-up also includes other P-Pop groups like BGYO, BINI, Alamat, PPOP Generation, VXON, LITZ, 1st.One, Press Hit Play, Dione, Calista, R Rules, G22, DAYDREAM, and YARA.
-Fifteen members of MNL48 started the music festival as they march their way to the stage and performed their sixth single "River."
-The group also performed the songs "Pag-ibig Fortune Cookie" and "Ikaw Ang Melody" onstage, and during the group's performance of their song "365 Araw ng Eroplanong Papel", the concert hall was filled with paper plains as fans started flying them on air.
-MNL48 also collaborated with BGYO and performed a mash-up version of their songs "High Tension" and "Sabay."
+The line-up also included other P-Pop groups like BGYO, BINI, Alamat, PPOP Generation, VXON, LITZ, 1st.One, Press Hit Play, Dione, Calista, R Rules, G22, DAYDREAM, and YARA.
+Fifteen members of MNL48 participated in the music festival opened the show with their sixth single "River."
+The group also performed the songs "Pag-ibig Fortune Cookie" and "Ikaw Ang Melody" onstage, and during the group's performance of their song "365 Araw ng Eroplanong Papel", the concert hall was filled with paper planes as fans started flying them in the air.
+MNL48 also collaborated with BGYO and performed a mash-up of their songs "High Tension" and "Sabay."

-On August 3, Hallo Hallo Entertainment announced that MNL48 is set to embark on a nationwide tour, dubbed as “The Breakthrough: MNL48 No Way Man Nationwide Tour 2022 ,” the touring show will feature MNL48's seventh single, “No Way Man.” in partnership with Robinsons Malls.
+On August 3, Hallo Hallo Entertainment announced that MNL48 would embark on a nationwide tour, dubbed as “The Breakthrough: MNL48 No Way Man Nationwide Tour 2022”.
+The touring show featured MNL48's seventh single, “No Way Man”, in partnership with Robinsons Malls.
 “The Breakthrough” follows MNL48's mall shows, and the group's consecutive live performances at the music festivals P-Pop Con in April and Tugatog in July.

 On October 29, MNL48 went to Jakarta, Indonesia to team up with its sibling group, JKT48.
-In the latter's home country, the group went as guest performers for TikTok Indonesia's For You Stage.
+While in Indonesia, the group went as guest performers for TikTok Indonesia's For You Stage.
 They performed back-to-back, then together, three of their hits.
 JKT48 first took the stage with “Heavy Rotation,” followed by MNL48's seventh single “No Way Man.”
 The two groups then joined forces for the Indonesian and Filipino versions of “Koi Suru Fortune Cookie.”
-They will performed alongside Indonesian boyband UN1TY, and South Korean icon PSY.
-The bonding did not stop there, as JKT48 toured MNL48 in their own group theater.
+They performed alongside Indonesian boyband UN1TY and South Korean icon PSY.
+The bonding did not stop there, as JKT48 toured the MNL48 members around their theater.